-- Best Versatile Pull-Up Bar - REP Fitness Wall or Ceiling Mount Pull-Up Bar
+- Best Pull-Up Bar Overall: REP Fitness Wall Mount Pull-Up Bar

-Best Pull-Up Bar Overall - Rogue Jammer Bar
+Most Versatile Pull-Up Bar - Rogue Jammer Bar

 The bar itself has a standard 1.125-inch diameter, but you can choose from a smooth or knurled option.
 The knurled option offers more grip, but it’s not so abrasive that you’ll end up with ripped hands.
 There are also 22 color combos to choose from, so you can add a little customization that way, too.

 - Key Feature: 43-inch long and solid construction that supports heavier weight

 - Mount Style: Wall-mounted

 - Weight Capacity: 500-plus pounds